Understand your TransUnion CIBIL score and learn how to check it, and ways to improve or fix errors easily.

 Closing older credit accounts

-No, TransUnion CIBIL is a private company, which partners with different financial institutions to collate credit reports of different individuals.
+No, CIBIL is a private company, which partners with different financial institutions to collate credit reports of different individuals.

-Yes, several banks utilise the TransUnion CIBIL score to know the creditworthiness of borrowers.
+Yes, several banks utilise the CIBIL score to know the creditworthiness of borrowers.
 You can generate your credit score through your bank by providing a minimal charge.

-If your TransUnion CIBIL score is always higher, it might mean you are good at utilising your credit.
+If your CIBIL score is always higher, it might mean you are good at utilising your credit.
 However, a higher credit score without any credit history might also mean some discrepancy in the report.